Jzmo/HW/README.md

-# some projects based on tensorflow
+# some basic projects based on tensorflow

 ---------
 |link  | content |